stoneatom/stonedb/README.md

 ### On RedHat 7.X
 For more information, see [Compile StoneDB on RedHat 7.x](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-redhat7/compile-using-redhat7-for-57/).
-## Build StoneDB from Source Code in a Docker Container

-For more information, see [Compile StoneDB in a Docker Container](https://stonedb.io/docs/developer-guide/compiling-methods/compile-using-docker).

 ## Configure StoneDB
 After StoneDB is installed, you need to configure at least the following parameters in the **my.cnf** file: